Updated on November 23 at 1:10 p.m. (GMT+8): Updated Dark Seer’s section of the counters for relevancy based on the most recent Dota 2 patch notes.

 Riki is able to evade a lot of Viper’s auto attacks thanks to Tricks of the Trade.
 Tricks of the Trade also enables Riki to dodge Viper Strike later on.
 Riki can easily close the gap with Blink Strike, and should things go sour, escape as well.

 Viper is slow and relies on immobilizing his enemies to get kills and win fights.
-Riki can abuse Viper’s weak mobility with Smoke Screen, for it disables Viper’s spells and causes him to miss most of his auto-attacks.
+Riki can abuse his low mobility with Smoke Screen, for it disables his spells and causes him to miss most of his auto-attacks.
 With a Diffusal Blade, Riki is able to disable enemies in his Smoke Screen for much longer.

-While most Dota 2 melee heroes would struggle against Viper, Riki and his bag of tricks are a perfect counter to him.
+While most Dota 2 melee heroes would struggle against him, Riki and his bag of tricks are a perfect counter to him.

 Dark Seer doesn’t counter Viper in the laning stage.
 Instead, Dark Seer has the potential to completely nullify the Netherdrake’s abilities once both teams start grouping up.

-Dark Seer’s Ion Shell allows players to get up close and personal with Viper, something the hero doesn’t appreciate.
-With Aghanim Scepter, Ion Shell also provides 300 health to other heroes, allowing them to stay alive and shrug off Poison Attack.
+Dark Seer’s Ion Shell allows players to get up close and personal with him, something the hero doesn’t appreciate.
+With Aghanim Scepter, Dark Seer unlocks a new ability called Normal Punch.

-Surge is the main reason that Dark Seer is such an effective counter.
+With that said, Surge is still the main reason that Dark Seer is such an effective counter.
 Viper has no stuns, and relies entirely on slowing his enemies to do damage.
 Dark Seer’s Surge allows allies to move at max movement speed without being slowed, and is a perfect counter to slow-heavy lineups.

 Dark Seer’s classic Vacuum and Wall combo is also great to have in team fights.
-Viper’s slow movement speed makes him pretty easy to catch every time.
+His slow movement speed makes him pretty easy to catch most of the time.